wpsharks/ezphp/ezphp/readme.txt

 == Description ==

+ezPHP brings the power of `<?php ?>` tags into WordPress; or you can use `[php][/php]` shortcode tags (recommended for the WP Visual Editor; this is generally the best approach).
+PHP tags can be extremely useful when there is logic that needs to be worked out before certain portions of your content are displayed under certain scenarios.
+It's also helpful when/if there are portions of your content that need to be more dynamic.
+Some developers even use this to pull external files into WordPress Posts/Pages (via `include` or `require`), making development easier for advanced site owners.

 This plugin is VERY simple; only two configurable option.
 You can define these PHP constants inside your `/wp-config.php` file (optional).

 	<?php